BlueBrain/regiodesics/README.md

 # Regiodesics

-Tools to generate relative distance and orientation fields in 3D voxel atlases.
+Tools to generate relative distance and orientation fields in 3D brain atlases.

 # Apps